 ⇒ Grilling oysters is more art than science, especially if grilling them unshucked.
 With shucked oysters, you have full insight to the progress, the plumping and bubbling are visible.
 Time until ‘done’ for whole oysters is less obvious.
 It will take longer for heat to penetrate heavy, thickly-shelled oysters than it will others, so time can range from a few minutes to 10 minutes or more.
 Ideally, the top shell will pop open (sometimes just a hair, other times more), indication to remove them from the grill.
 Which should also indicate nearby oysters of about the same size should be ready soon too; if shells don’t pop, you can pull them from the grill and use a shucking knife to remove the top shell.

-There is little concern about undercooked oysters, since they’re consumed raw as well.
-As long as the oyster was in good shape going on the grill (shell tightly closed, it should sound solid–like a rock–when knocked against another oyster), it’ll be good to eat whether the lid pops or not during cooking.
+As long as the oyster was in good shape going on the grill (shell tightly closed, it should sound solid–like a rock–when knocked against another oyster), it should be good to eat whether the lid pops or not during cooking.

 ⇒ When grilling isn’t possible or practical, oven roasting will do just fine.
 I usually go with a temp at around 425F, nice and hot but not blazing.
 Use a rimmed baking sheet, or some other broad, shallow pan.
 And to help hold those never-quite-flat-on-the-bottom shells in place, preserving a maximum of juices in the shell, add a 1-inch layer of rock salt or lightly crumple a large piece of foil (about twice the length of the pan) to put in the bottom.
 When arranging oysters in the pan, press them gently into the salt or foil to sit securely.
 Same goes for grilling in terms of cooking times, when they’re done.